My health conscious, acupuncturist daughter called me one day: “I cannot believe my kids’ dentist said they have cavities.”

 Now I use HAPPY Tooth Products and have:

 No teeth sensitivity

 I want to pass on my recent learnings regarding overall health and oral care so my family, grandkids, and everyone who sees this site will benefit.

 Tom Carbone, Creator of HAPPY Tooth Products and Natural Tooth Health, LLC

-Tom has a MS degree in Ceramic Engineering with over 40 years experience in research and development, sales, marketing and management.
-He started a ceramic raw materials company producing products for the refractory and ceramic industry.
-Tom has published technical articles on sintering of ceramics and the production and uses of aluminum oxide.
-The last few retired years have been spent being a technical consultant.
+Tom has a BS/MS degree in Ceramic Engineering with over 40 years experience in research and development, sales, marketing and management in the ceramic industry.
+He started a ceramic raw materials company manufacturing products for the refractory and ceramic industry.
+Tom has published technical articles on sintering of ceramics, and the production and uses of aluminum oxide.
+The last few retirement years have been spent being a technical consultant.
 He formed Natural Tooth Health, LLC to produce tooth/mouth care products, and share ideas and research on total oral care for the benefit of his family and those seeking better teeth and oral health.
 When not researching about oral health, he can be found playing golf and tennis, gardening, making sourdough bread, and best of all engaging with 10 wonderful grandchildren!
-Tom has a goal to contribute to society by improving dental wellness for people everywhere, especially children.
+Tom has a goal to contribute to society by improving dental awareness and wellness for people everywhere, especially children.

 There are many books, technical articles, and products available to gain insight into not only the effect on oral care, but whole body health.
 My favorites are:

 Vitamin K2 and the Calcium Paradox, by Kate Rheaume-Bleue

 Nutrition and Physical Degeneration, by Weston A. Price